Moridrin/MP-SSV-General/README.md

-# SSV-General
+# General
-The parent for all the SSV plugins.
+This repository contains lots of usefull functions I use in lots of WordPress plugins.